gonzaloserrano/go-code-review/README.md

 ## naming

 Be careful when using short names.
-Usually there is no prob with receivers names, or temporal variables like indexes in loops etc. But if your funcs violate the SRP or you have many args, then you can end with many short names and it can make more harm than good.
+Usually, there is no prob with the receivers' names, or temporal variables like indexes in loops, etc. But if your funcs violate the SRP or you have many args, then you can end with many short names and it can do more harm than good.
 If understanding a var name is not straightforward, use longer names.

-other refs:
+Other refs:
   - [avoid GetSomething getter name](https://golang.org/doc/effective_go.html#Getters)
   - [named result parameters](https://github.com/golang/go/wiki/CodeReviewComments#named-result-parameters)
   - [initialisms - ID, HTTP etc](https://github.com/golang/go/wiki/CodeReviewComments#initialisms)